DmitrySharabin/mavo-chart/README.md

 ## Data series customization

 The Chart plugin supports [a number of options for styling data series](https://www.chartjs.org/docs/latest/configuration/elements.html#line-configuration).
 You can specify these options on a per-series basis by using the `mv-chart-series-styles` attribute.
+The attribute is live.
 The syntax of this attribute is a CSS-like list of declarations, where you should use *commas* to separate the option-value pairs and *semicolons* to separate style declarations of different data series.
-You can set the value of this attribute until Mavo uses it, but nothing will happen if it changes after that point.

 ## Theming